Lhamed/Haham_Ngrok-Github-Webhook-Setter/README.md

 Haham_Ngrok-Github-Webhook-Setter

 it is node.js app that help set ngrok's address on pre-created github webhook target url.
-(It Edits URL)
+(It make ngrok work, and then It web hook's Edits URL)

 made by lhamed (Jung youn jae , Korean , junior game developer )